 At Two to Four Weeks You can usually return to more or less normal life at this point and go off meds, but it’s important to keep moving.
 If you’re still hurting, consider changing your approach, maybe trying physical therapy instead of a chiropractor or acupuncture, because not all treatments work for everyone.

-One to Three Months At this point you should be able to stop or curtail your visits to nondrug practitioners, but keep exercising.
+One to Three Months At this point you should be able to stop or curtail your visits to nondrug practitioners but keep exercising.
 If pain or symptoms such as leg weakness continue or worsen, you may need an MRI or other imaging test to check for an underlying problem, such as a pinched nerve or broken vertebrae.
 A steroid injection may ease pain from an irritated nerve for up to a month, but it won’t speed healing and in rare cases can cause infections and other serious side effects.

-Three Months or Longer Nearly one-third of people we surveyed reported having back pain for most of the past three years.
+Three Months or Longer Nearly one-third of the people we surveyed reported having back pain for most of the past three years.
 It can take weeks or months for a bulging disk to heal, and people with severe arthritis in the spine may never be completely pain-free.
 In those cases, other measures may be needed, though it’s still wise to progress slowly.

 AVOID DANGEROUS MEDS.
 If nondrug treatments don’t help enough, guidelines from the American College of Physicians say to consider one of two choices: tramadol (Ryzolt, Ultram, and generic), a pain drug that is chemically similar to opioids but appears to be less addictive; or duloxetine (Cymbalta and generic), an antidepressant that also works as a pain reliever.
 Opioids should be considered a last resort and used with great caution.
 That means they should be prescribed at the lowest effective dose and taken for the shortest time possible to address your pain.